aniolm9/spectra/README.md

 * [ ] Support for real FFT (input data type must be checked).
 * [ ] Padding support to avoid discarding the last frame if it it smaller.
 * [ ] Support for Cross Spectral Density (CSD) estimation.
+* [ ] Support for median averaging in the Welch's method.

 ### Contributing
 If you find a bug or you would like to suggest a new feature, feel free to open an issue.